 Hospice is a coordinated program of services designed to meet the physical, emotional, psychological, and spiritual needs of patients and families in their final days of life.
-But hospice is a special kind of caring for the terminally ill, centered around the concept that the final stages of life should be lived fully, with as much comfort and dignity as possible.
+Hospice is a special kind of caring for those nearing the end of life’s journey.
+Our care is centered around the concept that the final stages of life should be lived fully, with as much comfort and dignity as possible.

 Bereavement Care & Grief Support